Brightening Routine for People Who Work Out Daily: Complete Guide

 How do I prevent dark inner thighs from running and cycling?

-Prevention is more important than treatment.
-Wear moisture-wicking compression shorts to reduce skin-on-skin contact.
-Apply anti-chafe balm (Body Glide, petroleum jelly) before every workout without exception.
+Wear moisture-wicking compression shorts to reduce friction.
+Apply anti-chafe balm before every workout.

-Shower immediately after workouts and use turmeric kojic acid soap on inner thighs.
+Shower right after exercise and use turmeric kojic acid soap on inner thighs.
 Apply brightening lotion at night.
-This combination prevents new spots while fading existing ones.

 Will daily showering damage my skin barrier and make dark spots worse?